ktorio/ktor-documentation/topics/requests.md

 ## Query parameters {id="query_parameters"}

 To get access to parameters of a <emphasis tooltip="query_string">query string</emphasis>, you can use the [ApplicationRequest.queryParameters](https://api.ktor.io/%ktor_version%/io.ktor.request/-application-request/query-parameters.html) property.
-For example, if a request is made to `/products?price=asc`, you can access the `price` query parameter like this:
+For example, if a request is made to `/products?price=asc`, you can access the `price` query parameter in this way:

 ```kotlin
 ```